Omni Calculator logo

 Using the compression ratio formulas above, you will be able to compute the static compression ratio.
 However, this number does not perfectly describe reality.
 Why?
 It doesn't take into account the closing of the intake valve.

-You can open the dynamic compression ratio calculator in our calculator's advanced mode.
-It will calculate the DCR based on the modified stroke length, which in turn is derived from the rod length and the IVC.
+You can open the dynamic compression ratio section of our calculator to calculate the DCR based on the modified stroke length, which in turn is derived from the rod length and the IVC.

 What's the best compression ratio?